Home | News & Insights |

 Marketing & Brand Manager

-At E-Sign, we understand that keeping up with the latest business technology can be challenging.
-Every week it seems like there is a new buzzword to contend with.
+Keeping up with the latest business technology can be challenging.
+Every week, it seems like there is a new buzzword to contend with.

-A 2024 report from Gartner found that 27% to 32% of companies that succeed in building a digital ecosystem experience exponential growth and profitability (Gartner, 2024).
+A report from Gartner found that 27%-32% of companies that succeed in building a digital ecosystem experience exponential growth and profitability (Gartner, 2022).

 However, in the UK, a separate study from Deloitte revealed that 78% of digital ecosystems fail within the first three to five years due to poor management and a lack of expertise in emerging digital technologies (Deloitte, 2024).

-So, whether you’re wondering how to implement a digital ecosystem in your business successfully or just want to understand how they work, we’ve compiled a complete guide to all things digital ecosystem.
+So, if you want to create a digital ecosystem, it’s essential to get it right!
+Whether you’re wondering how to implement a digital ecosystem in your business successfully or just want to understand how they work, we’ve compiled a complete guide to all things digital ecosystem.

 It’s safe to say that Amazon has been working on its digital ecosystem since the earlier 2000s, a strategy that has helped them to grow into one of the biggest companies in the world, as well as propelling owner Jeff Bezos to billionaire status.
 With a digital ecosystem driving both the businesses vast operations and customer-facing platform, Amazon can successfully drive growth and profitability, as well as offering same-day delivery to millions of customers across the world.